People photos from our travels around India – Part I: Allahabad

 (*) Aaah, the Leopold Cafe… a legendary Mumbai waterhole that features heavily in Gregory David Roberts’s brilliant novel, Shantaram, and even has its own Wikipedia page.
 We’ve spent many a long afternoon and evening sampling ice-cold Kingfisher beer and VERY strong G&Ts at Leopolds.

 Of course, I’m making a huge generalisation here.
 Not all of India’s vast population love posing in front of a camera but compared to many places we visit, it certainly feels like it sometimes.
-We walk around cities and places of interest with a bulky SLR camera slung round our necks.
+We walk around cities and places of interest with a bulky SLR camera slung around our necks.
 This combined with the fact that we often go to off-the-beaten-track destinations when visiting the country means that we attract a reasonable amount of attention and it’s not long before we begin to engage with those around us (*)

 (*) The same was true when we visited neighbouring Bangladesh.
-You can read about our experience there here.
+You can read about our experience of being the subject of hundreds of selfies in Bangladesh here.

 Without a doubt, we benefit from the fact that the majority of Indians speak excellent English and we can converse freely.
 We have been visiting India for more than twenty-five years, have good friends there and we are comfortable with the culture.
 Plus it helps that I know a bit about cricket, which is the perfect icebreaker for at least 95% of the male population, and Kirsty looks good in a sari!

 So, the first in our series of Face of India focusses on our visit to Allahabad in February 2013.

 Situated in the Indian state of Uttar Pradesh, about 660km southeast of Delhi and 790km west of Kolkata, Allahabad is like many other large cities in India – overpopulated, noisy, chaotic and with terrible traffic jams.
 For the average tourist visiting India, there wouldn’t be much call to include Allahabad in an itinerary.
 There are a few sites in the centre of the city (Raj-era buildings, temples and parks) but nearby (and better known) Varanasi is a far more engrossing place to spend a bit of time.